When I wasn’t having the greatest time in Vienna, I tried to figure out why by running a simple Google search:

 Not surprisingly, this question had been widely searched with mixed responses.

-Vienna is a beautiful city with a rich history of culture and art.
+Don’t get me wrong, Vienna is a beautiful city with a rich history of culture and art.
 The city offers a wide assortment of museums, most of which are worth seeing.
-Even if you aren’t a fan of classical music or musuems, the city still warrants a visit – especially if you are already in the region.
+Even if you aren’t a fan of classical music or museums, the city still warrants a visit – especially if you are already in the region.

-When I was there, a lot was going on.
+A lot was going on during the time of my visit.
 Preparations for the Life Ball were underway, which is Europe’s largest HIV/AIDS charity event.
 The second day of my visit was the popular Summer Night Concert at Schoenbrunn Palace featuring the Vienna Philharmonic.
 Preparations for the concert made it difficult to enjoy the palace and gardens during the daytime and the event itself attracted masses of people.

 With all of this being said, Vienna is lovely.
 I will not be returning anytime soon though.
 Here’s my reasoning:

 This is to be expected, given that it is a major European capital.
 When I was there in mid-May, the city was packed with tour buses, large tour groups, and selfie sticks.

 I couldn’t enjoy the attractions I was excited to see because they were simply too crowded.
 I had to opt out of cafe suggestions from a friend because lines were forming out the door.

 Consult this list from Virtual Tourist for tips on avoiding overrated, overly-touristic attractions in Vienna.

 This is also to be expected for a European capital.
 For example, a 4-bed dorm in a hostel in Vienna costs around €21 per night while I was there.
 The same style accommodation in either Berlin or Prague would have respectively cost approximately €16 or €10.